 The Leeds Writers Circle tries to run three competitions a year.
 The competitions are open to all paid-up members of the circle, and are free to enter.

-Closing Date for entries: Friday, Feb 27th, strictly before midnight!
+Closing Date for entries: Sunday, May 31st, strictly before midnight!

-Adjudication Evening: Monday, March 23rd at the Carriageworks.
+Adjudication Evening: Monday, June 29th at the Carriageworks.

 The Challenge